fdennig/sublimetext-EViews/README.md

 Currently only manual installation possible.

 1. Download `.zip` file of this folder (`clone`)
-2. Unzip to a folder named `Eviews`
+2. Unzip to a folder named `EViews`
 3. Move this folder to the `Packages` directory, which can be opened through the Sublime menu `Preferences --> Browse Packages...`